Engage with Rich Notifications

 Why it works

 As users install an increasing number of apps on their phone, the mindshare available for each app decreases.
-Engaging users with well planned and implemented tracked push notifications can be highly effective at increasing engagement and retention, and lead to decreased churn among your app's users.
+Engaging users with well-planned and implemented tracked push notifications can be highly effective at increasing engagement and retention, and it can lead to decreased churn among your app's users.

 What to do

 - Determine your objectives.
 Notifications aren’t just useful to boost short-term open rates.
 Also consider using them as part of a long-term user engagement and retention strategy.

 - Consider whether push notifications are the best option for achieving your objectives or whether in-app messages or emails may be better channels.